 • Bleu – Done on a very hot grill for one minute on each side.

 • Bien cuit – ‘well cooked’.
-This level will still often have some pinkness in the middle of the meat.
+This level will still often have some pinkness in the middle of the meat, so would be equivalent to ‘medium-rare’ by British or American standards.
 A ‘steak bien cuit’ is cooked until the juices run brown on the surface of the steak.

 Bon appétit, French food fans!